melezhik/sparrow/README.md

 ## SPARROW_ROOT

 Sets sparrow root directory.

-If set than sparrow will be looking sparrow index and SPL files at following locations:
+If set than sparrow will be looking sparrow index, SPL and configuration files at following locations:

     $SPARROW_ROOT/sparrow.index
     $SPARROW_ROOT/sparrow.list
+    $SPARROW_ROOT/sparrow.yaml

 As well as projects, tasks and plugins data will be kept at $SPARROW_ROOT directory.